Employment Law Blog

 Read More

 The Fair Labor Standards Act requires covered employers to pay minimum wages and overtime compensation to certain categories of employees.
-These requirements involve a determination as to the number of hours an employee “works” each workweek.
-As explained below, the...
+However, the law contains several exceptions or “exemptions” from these requirements.
+This post will focus on the exemption...

 Read More

 The Fair Labor Standards Act requires covered employers to pay minimum wages and overtime compensation to certain categories of employees.
-These requirements involve a determination as to the number of hours an employee “works” each workweek.
-As explained below, the...
+However, the law contains several exceptions or “exemptions” from these requirements, most of which turn on a combination of the...

 Read More